What to Do If You Have Roof Hail Damage

 A well-constructed roof that uses materials made to withstand hail will help you avoid costly repairs and keep your roof in good shape for a long time, no matter the weather.

-Elite Remodeling Services is Minnesota’s best roofing company.
+Elite Remodeling Services is Minnesota’s best roofing company located in Farmington, MN.
 If you found roof hail damage after a storm, we can work with your insurance provider to restore your home.
-Give us a call at 952-646-2480 in Farmington, MN, for a free roof inspection.
+Give us a call at 952-646-2480 for a free roof inspection.

 What Does Roof Hail Damage Look Like?